-3.10 Request for Pick-up
+3.9 Request for Pick-up

 Either team may request that one of their players be picked up (called "Request for Pick-up").
-In the Playing or Ready state, players may only be picked up for hardware failures.
-In all other states, players may be picked up for any reason.
+Players in In the Playing or Ready state, players may only be picked up for hardware failures.
+Players in In all other states, players may be picked up for any reason.

-Every change (hardware or software) is allowed during a request for pick-up.
+Basically every Every change (hardware or software) is allowed during a request for pick-up.
 In particular, it is permitted to change batteries, fix mechanical problems, reboot the robots, and change configuration files.
+It is discouraged to change the robot's control program, but not forbidden.
 It is also allowed to replace a broken robot by a substitute robot.
 It is discouraged to change the robot's control program, but not forbidden.

-Any strategic "Request for Pick-up" is not allowed.
+Any strategic "Request for Pick-up" is not allowed-.
 That is, gaining an advantage by removing the robot from the game.
 In this case, the head referee will indicate when the robot is no longer affecting play and can be removed from the field by an assistant referee.

-To prevent mistakes and confusion during games, only team leaders should make a "Request for Pick-up", and only one designated person per team shall accept the robot from the referee, and hand it back after fixing the problem.
-The returning robot may be returned following the normal replacement procedure once at least 45 seconds have elapsed since the robot was removed from play.
+To prevent mistakes and confusion during games, only team leaders captains (seeSection 5.4) should make a "Request for Pick-up", and only one designated person per team shall accept the robot from the referee, and hand it back after fixing the problem.
+The returning robot may be returned following the normal replacement procedure once at least 45 seconds 45 s have elapsed since the robot was removed from play.
 Note that this penalty does not follow the standard removal procedure, and hence does not count towards the incremental penalty count.
 If the picked-up robot was penalized, the penalty time of the robot counts down with the game clock throughout the pick-up.